StartloJ/lab-redis-k8s/README.md

 $ helm upgrade --namespace cache --install redev -f values/redis.yaml bitnami/redis --version 14.6.2
 ```

+## Basic Redis values you can change
+1. In line 20 `global.redis.password`: you can changed access redis with password.
+For empty string was mean no password to access.
+2. In line 29 `nameOverride`: you can rename to use in kubernetes resouce with this value
+3. In line 32 `fullnameOverride`: you can change HELM release name with this value
+4. In line 343 `master.persistence.enabled`: If you do not need to keep data in volume, you can change this value to `false`.
+5. In line 423 `replica.replicaCount`: you can incease number to scale readable node(also nodd for Read only)
+6. In line 651 `replica.persistence.enabled`: If you do not need to keep data in volume, you can change this value to `false`.

 ## Use demo application for proof redis
 1. Use for container, you can pull images on
 ```bash